Filed under Life

 Sheri knew how much I loved her and how much Bernadette loved her.
 And we knew how much she loved us.
 None of that was even a question.

 We didn’t spend nearly as much time together as we should have.
 But LA is like that.
 You might not see your best friend for a year and she lives two blocks away.
 Months fly by.
-I hate to descend into a cliche, but we really thought we’d have time.
+I so wish I could have that time back.

 I have nothing but love and gratitude for your friendship and devotion, sweetie.
 You’ll always be with me.